On the Efficiency of Convolutional Neural Networks: ConvFirstNet: Striving for Computational Efficiency and Model Efficiency

 \subsection{Waterline Analysis of ConvFirstNet}

-Figure \ref{f:waterline-convfirstnet} shows waterline analyses of ConvFirstNet-Small using layer-wise and block-fusion kernels.
-Similar to EfficientNet, ConvFirst-Small is severely memory-bound with layer-wise execution.
+Figure \ref{f:waterline-convfirstnet} compares the waterline analyses of ConvFirstNet-Small using single-layer and block-fusion kernels.
+Similar to EfficientNet, ConvFirst-Small is severely memory-bound with layer-by-layer execution.
 The ConvFirst blocks in the early stages and the grouped convolutions and Squeeze \& Excitation layers in the late stages all have very low operational intensity relative to the A5000 op:byte ratio.
 The resulting maximum computational efficiency equals $36\%$.

 Block-fusion kernels change the picture dramatically.
 All but the first stage have operational intensity high above the waterline.
 The resulting maximum computational efficiency equals $97\%$.